Township-of-Clearmount/Municipal-Council/Procedural Info/Standing Orders.md

 (2) The introduction of each bill begins with the Presiding Officer reading the full text of the bill at a reasonable speed and in a voice audible to all members present, unless permitted to dispense by unanimous voice.

 (5) Following the reading of the bill, its sponsor may be recognized to make a statement for not more than two minutes.
+The statement is subject to questions and comments.
 If there are multiple sponsors, the time allotted for the sponsor's statement is shared between all sponsors.

 (6) Following the sponsor's statement, or in the absence of the sponsor's statement, the Council will proceed to debate on the bill.